RockyC36/HomeAssistant-Paper/README.md

 This is my personal custom dashboard for Home Assistant used in my home.

+Posted here both as a backup and for others to use.

 ## ✨ Features

 - 📊 Realtime status of devices